Northern California CA Contractor #1117491 OSHA-10 Certified

 Single-Wide

 The most common mobile home demolition.
-Typically 14–18 feet wide.
-One-day teardown on most open lots.
+Typically 14 to 18 feet wide.
+One-day teardown.

 Double-Wide

 Two-section units bolted together on site.
+Two-day job.
 More material, more debris volume, and often on larger foundations.

 Triple-Wide